 In the past year, I graduated from college at the top of my class, had four hospitalizations, two surgeries and countless missed life experiences.
-My name is Ashley Esper, I am 22 years old, and I have Crohn's Disease.
+I am 22 years old, and I have Crohn's Disease.

 Had you asked me a year ago if I would write about my chronic illness on the internet, I would have laughed out loud.